mrahmadt/SmartGW/README.md

 # SmartGW (**BETA**)

-SmartGW is a way that allows you to redirect some of your home/office internet web traffic (based on the domain) through a VPN connection.
-For example, you can set up your youtube traffic to go over your VPN, and all other traffic (e.g., yahoo.com) goes through your local ISP.
+SmartGW is a way that allows you to redirect specific internet web traffic from your home/office to go over you VPN connection.
+For example, you can set up your youtube traffic to go through your VPN, and all other traffic (e.g., yahoo.com) goes through your local ISP.

-## How Does it Work?
-You will install a DNS Server, SNI Proxy and a VPN client in your network, The DNS server (based on the domain) forward your request to the SNI Proxy the traffic will go over your VPN connection.

 ## How difficult it's?
 The setup is straightforward, you just need a Linux server in your network with a VPN subscription (below instructions support <a href="http://nordvpn.com">NordVPN</a> for now).